Automattic/jetpack/readme.txt

 == Description ==
 This plugin generates static html files from your dynamic WordPress blog.
 After a html file is generated your webserver will serve that file instead of processing the comparatively heavier and more expensive WordPress PHP scripts.

-The static html files will be served to the vast majority of your users, but because a user's details are displayed in the comment form after they leave a comment those requests are handled by PHP.
+The static html files will be served to the vast majority of your users, but because a user's details are displayed in the comment form after they leave a comment those requests are handled by the legacy caching engine.
 Static files are served to:

 1. Users who are not logged in.
 2. Users who have not left a comment on your blog.